mikalstill/gangscan/README.md

 Installation: Gang Server
 =========================

-The gangserver advertises itself using mdns via avahi.
+The gangserver advertises itself using a homegrown UDP protocol.
 It is assumed that the server will be running on raspberry pi running debian (called raspbian).
 This can be one of the gangscan devices if that is desirable for your deployment.
 First follow the common installation steps above, once those